-The $5.8 million historic rehabilitation of the Dalton Building, a former bank, created 23,000 square feet of upper-floor apartments and first-floor retail and office space in Rock Hill, South Carolina (population 69,270).
-The rehabilitation project has helped cement the character of the downtown, while providing first-rate upper-floor housing.
+The $5.8 million historic rehabilitation of the Dalton Building, a former bank, created 23,000 sq. ft. of upper-floor apartments and first-floor retail and office space in Rock Hill, South Carolina (population 69,270).
+The rehabilitation project has helped cement the character of the downtown while providing first-rate upper-floor housing.

 The rehabilitation of the Dalton Building and Annex into a mixed-use development is an important component of downtown Rock Hill’s revitalization.
 As the properties possess landmark status in the community, it is a major boost to Rock Hill’s vitality and self-image to have these two buildings restored and occupied.
 They represent an important link to the past that now stands renewed.